pithuene/zk_index/README.md

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

-This is a Python tool designed to manage and maintain an index of a markdown note graph as used by systems like [Obsidian](https://obsidian.md).
+This is a Rust application designed to manage and maintain an index of a markdown note graph as used by systems like [Obsidian](https://obsidian.md).
 It continuously monitors the notes and updates the index, which is stored as an SQLite database.
 This makes searching your notes easier and more flexible (because you can use SQL) as well as much faster (because you don't have to process all note files for each query).

 ## Features